cjbearman/xbee-wifi-spi-arduino/README.md

 Your function will be called when you run the process() method if there is IP data inbound.
 The data is provided in the data parameter, and the length of the data in the len function.
 The info structure contains information about the data, such as which IP:Port sent it.

-Since we have limited memory, the maximum amount of data you'll receive in any one call to this callback will be 128 bytes (size of XBEE_BUFSIZE defined in XbeeWifi.h).
-This means that if an IP packet comes in with > 128 bytes, it will be fragmented and sent to you in multiple calls.
+The maximum amount of data received in any call is defined by XBEE_BUFSIZE macro (define in xbee_atmega.h).
+The default for ATMEGA based platforms is 128 bytes, meaning if more than 128 bytes come in in a single packet, it will be framented and delivered to you in multiple calls.

+Increase the size of this if memory allows and you are expecting larger packets.
+Decrease as low as 48 bytes if you're tragically short on DRAM.

+For Arduino Due users, this is defined in xbee_sam.h at a default of 1472 bytes which should be enough to convey most packets in a single call (based on a 1500 MTU less minimum headers).

 If it's necessary to reconstruct the entire packet, you must buffer it up and track the reassembly.
 The following elements of the info structure contain information to assist with reassembly: